Often incorrectly referred to as “Jasmine Essential Oil” and sometimes spelled “Jasmin.”

 Since essential oils cannot be extracted from Jasmine flowers by either steam distillation or pressing, there is no true essential oil of Jasmine.
 When you see “Jasmine essential oil” advertised on some sites, it is either a misnamed Jasmine Absolute or synthetic Jasmine; no exceptions.

-Like many of the rich, “heady” flower oils and absolutes, such as Gardenia, Rose, Neroli and Tuberose, Jasmine has historically been claimed to have aphrodisiac and uplifting properties in small amounts and to exert stupefying effects when large amounts are inhaled.
+Like many of the rich, “heady” flower absolutes, such as Gardenia, Rose, Neroli and Tuberose, Jasmine has historically been claimed to have aphrodisiac and uplifting properties in small amounts and to exert stupefying effects when large amounts are inhaled.
 These claimed effects, especially aphrodisiac effects, are really what the perfume industry has been based on for thousands of years and have been said to account for the timeless appeal of the rich, deep flower aromas like Jasmine.

 - Do not take essential oils internally.